mmikowski/jquery.event.gevent/README.md

       [ { user : 'fred', msg : 'Hi gang' } ]
     );

     // 7.
-You should not see any output in the console.
+We should not see any output in the console
-    // back the '#msg' div, you need to rebind the event.
+    //    because the subscribed function is not invoked.

 I find this behavior very desirable.
+Note that if we add `<div id='msg'/>` to the DOM, we will need to resubscribe to the event if we want it to respond as before.

 ## TODO ##